cnabio/cnab-spec/301-metadata-repositories.md

 In order to achieve [gradual security](300-cnab-security.md#gradual-security) over time, it is RECOMMENDED to use the delegation model described in the rest of this subsection.
 Following the SHOULD recommendations, if either images or bundles are first signed using only TUF, then level 1a or 1b security is provided respectively.
 If both are signed using TUF, then level 2 security is provided.
 Building on top of that following the MAY recommendations, if either images or bundles are additionally signed using in-toto, then level 3a or 3b security is provided.
 Finally, if both are signed using TUF and in-toto, then level 4 security is provided.

-**TODO**: Update document to:
-1. Distinguish projects vs images or bundles.
-1. Discuss images instead of tags.
-1. Update the delegation model in the text to reflect the figure.

-Instead of signing bundles and images itself, the `targets` role SHOULD _delegate_ different bundles and images to different _projects_, or groups of developers that produce them, within an organization.
-A delegation binds a threshold of public keys to a _path pattern_ that specifies all bundles or images (and in-toto metadata, if any) belonging to a project (e.g., `example.com/example-org/example-image*`).
+Instead of signing bundles and images itself, the `targets` role SHOULD _delegate_ bundles and images to the `bundles` and `images` roles respectively.
+With a delegation, a _delegator_ binds a threshold of public keys, which belongs to a _delegatee_, to a _path pattern_, which specifies bundles or images (and in-toto metadata, if any) that the delegatee may be trusted with if the delegator has not signed for them.

-So, more concretely, the `targets` role SHOULD make a prioritized, terminating delegation of an image (e.g., `example.com/example-org/example-image*`) to the developers of that image (e.g., `example-image-developers`).

-Although we discuss only images going forward, exactly the same principles apply to bundles.
+So, more concretely, the `targets` role SHOULD make a prioritized, terminating delegation of all bundles (e.g., `bundles/*`) to the `bundles` role, and all images (e.g., `['example.com/example-org/*:*', 'images/*']`) to the `images` role.
+In the interest of space, we will discuss only bundles going forward, but note that exactly the same principles apply to images.

 The `targets` role SHOULD use a threshold (m, n) of offline keys, where n is the number of repository administrators, and m is the number of quorum members that must agree on new delegations.
 Its metadata SHOULD expire monthly, assuming that new images are typically registered in that time frame.